apache/datafusion/docs/source/library-user-guide/working-with-exprs.md

 <!-- https://github.com/apache/arrow-datafusion/issues/7304 -->

 `Expr` is short for "expression".
-It is a core abstraction in DataFusion for representing a computation.
+It is a core abstraction in DataFusion for representing a computation, and follows the standard "expression tree" abstraction found in most compilers and databases.

 For example, the SQL expression `a + b` would be represented as an `Expr` with a `BinaryExpr` variant.
 A `BinaryExpr` has a left and right `Expr` and an operator.